Date: January 30, 2020

 2.3 Principals/supervisors shall verify employee absences weekly through the HRIS.

-2.4 Principals shall communicate their absences to the Superintendent/CEO according to leaves provided within the ATA Collective Agreement.
+2.4 Principals shall communicate their absences to the Superintendent according to leaves provided within the ATA Collective Agreement.

 2.5 Vice Principals shall communicate their absences with the Principal according to the leaves provided within the ATA Collective Agreement.